Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Discussion

 Our analysis indicates that the UV continuum observed in LRD spectra originate from the stellar emissions.
 If this is the case, the UV luminosity function (LF) of LRDs directly reflects that of their stellar component.
 Previous studies with photometrically selected LRDs \citep{Kokorev_2024a,Kocevski2025ApJ} showed that the UV LF of LRDs at $z=4.5-6.5$ is approximately two orders of magnitude lower in normalization than that of Lyman-break galaxies at the same redshifts, while the LF shapes are remarkably similar across a wide magnitude range \citep[from $M_{\rm UV}\simeq -18$ to $-21$ mag; e.g.,][]{Bouwens2021AJ,Harikane2022ApJS}.

-The similar LF shapes but different normalizations suggest that only $\sim 1\%$ of rest-UV-selected star-forming galaxies at $z\sim 5.5$ appear as LRD host galaxies.
+The similar LF shapes but different normalizations suggest that only $\sim 1\%$ of rest-UV-selected star-forming galaxies at $z\sim 5-6$ appear as LRD host galaxies.
 This fraction can be interpreted as the duty cycle of LRDs, yielding $f_{\rm duty}\sim1\%$ at these redshifts.
 Such a duty cycle corresponds to a typical LRD lifetime of $\sim 1\%$ of the Hubble time, or $\sim 12~[(1+z)/6]^{-3/2}$ Myr.
 The estimate agrees well with an independent constraint on $f_{\rm duty}$ based on the characteristic timescale of stellar feedback, which is expected to quench gas supply to the nuclei and thus disperse the thick envelope structure \citep{Inayoshi2025arXiv}.
+We note that this duty cycle estimation implicitly assumes that all (UV-selected) galaxies randomly experience the short-lived LRD-hosting phase.

+An alternative interpretation of the $\sim2$ dex lower normalization is a consequence of the small fraction of galaxies that can be an LRD-host for the entire life.
+These two possible interpretations are contrasting in the sense that LRDs can be hosted in ubiquitous galaxies (dusty cycle scenario) or only in anomaly galaxies (LRD-host fraction scenario).
+In reality, LRDs should have their lifetime considering the stark decline in the number density in the lower redshift \citep[e.g.,][]{Inayoshi2025ApJ,Ma2026ApJ} and the combination of these two scenarios could be the case.
+Nonetheless, future characterization of the LRD-host galaxies would be necessary to conclude which of the two interpretations is more likely.

 \if0 The observations are consistent with the blackbody envelope model (Figure~\ref{fig:models} (a)), and the model gives several interesting insights of LRD properties.
 First, given that the UV light of LRDs are seemingly originated from the young stars in host galaxies, comparing the UV luminosity functions (LFs) of LRDs and all star-forming galaxies at the same redshift should reveal the duty cycle ($f_{\rm duty}$) of LRDs at the epoch.
 A previous study with photometrically selected LRDs \citep{Kocevski2025ApJ} showed that the UV LF of LRDs at $z=4.5-6.5$ is $\sim2$ dex lower than Lyman Break Galaxies at the same redshift, with quite similar in shape across a wide magnitude range (from $-18$ to $-21$ mag).
 This suggests that $\sim1$ \% of (rest UV-selected) star-forming galaxies at $z\sim5.5$ is identified as an LRD, and the duty cycle of LRDs is roughly $f_{\rm duty}\sim1$ \% at this redshift.
 Conversely, it suggests the typical lifetime of LRDs should be $\sim1$ \% of the Hubble time, corresponding to $\sim10$ Myr.
 The estimated duty cycle agrees well with an independent estimation of $f_{\rm duty}$ based on the typical stellar feedback timescale interrupting the gas supply and destruct the envelope \citep{Inayoshi2025arXiv}. \fi